PerchunPak/nixpkgs-updaters-library/README.md

 Feel free to reach out to me if you have any questions/concerns/requests for features.

+> [!IMPORTANT]
+> All code in this library was written by a human.
+>
+> (you can still submit AI code in a PR, but it will be heavily reviewed and
+> would get a lot of scepticism)

 ## Quick tour

 The main design idea is that you implement your ecosystem-specifics, and this